-- 1. Be enrolled in an MSU College of Nursing graduate program; an accredited graduate nursing program; or graduated from an accredited graduate program in nursing with a minimum 3.0 grade-point average on a 4.0 scale. - Have completed a bachelor's in nursing degree from an accredited program with a minimum 3.0 grade-point average on a 4.0 scale. - Submit the university application form and fee if not currently enrolled at MSU. - 4.
-Submit the admission application for the certificate program and CV/resume on the College of Nursing Web site. - 5.
-Provide transcripts from all previous institutions of higher education - Complete a test of English language proficiency if English is not the first language with a minimum average score of 550 with no subscore below 52 (paper version) or 79 with no subscore below 17 (internet based test).
-Equivalent scores on the MSU English Language Center Test may be submit-
+- Be enrolled in an MSU College of Nursing graduate program; an accredited graduate nursing program; or graduated from an accredited graduate program in nursing with a minimum 3.0 grade-point average on a 4.0 scale. - Have completed a bachelor's in nursing degree from an accredited program with a minimum 3.0 gradepoint average on a 4.0 scale. - 3.
+Submit the university application form and fee if not currently enrolled at MSU. - Submit the admission application for the certificate program and CV/resume on the College of Nursing Web site. - Provide transcripts from all previous institutions of higher education. - 6.
+Complete a test of English language proficiency if English is not the first language with a minimum average score of 550 with no subscore below 52 (paper version) or 79 with no subscore below 17 (internet based test).
+Equivalent scores on the MSU English Language Center Test may be submitted.
+If using the International English Language Testing System (IELTS), the minimum average score must be 6.5 - 7.
+Hold an unrestricted RN license in the applicant's state or country. - 8.
+Complete an admission interview.